-We are fortunate to have 10 CRNA faculty on campus dedicated to our students.
-Five of the faculty are doctorally prepared.
+We are fortunate to have 8 CRNA faculty on campus dedicated to our students.
+Three of the faculty are doctorally prepared.
 Three faculty are currently in doctoral programs.

 If you are in the area and would like to visit the campus and our state-of-the art simulation lab, please call at any time.
 We are here for you!